Mike11199/applyYourSelf---Job-Tracker/README.md

 </br>

 </br>
--8/28/22 Restricted access to certain resources so that a user can view only their own data by adding an authentication mdidleware, that checks for the existence of a JSON web token created for the user.
+-Restricted access to certain resources so that a user can view only their own data by adding an authentication mdidleware, that checks for the existence of a JSON web token created for the user.
 </br>
 </br>

--8/28/22 First added the "authenticateUser" to the /updateUser route.  /register and /login are still public routes.
+-First added the "authenticateUser" to the /updateUser route.  /register and /login are still public routes.
 Also added authentication to all routes for creating, updating, and deleting jobs.
 Added bearer token testing in Postman to test routes with authentication bearer token.

--8/28/22 Created auth.js middleware to also compare the user's JWT to the secret environment variable, throwing an UnAuthenticationError 401 if the token is not correct or has expired.
+-Created auth.js middleware to also compare the user's JWT to the secret environment variable, throwing an UnAuthenticationError 401 if the token is not correct or has expired.
 </br>
 </br>